calvinmetcalf/immediate/README.md

 Note that we check for *actual* Node.js environments, not emulated ones like those produced by browserify or similar.

+### `queueMicrotask`

+Function available in major browser these days which you can use to add a function into the microtask queue managed by V8.

 ### `MutationObserver`

 This is what [RSVP][RSVP] uses, it's very fast, details on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).